 - Your Unique designs

 Let’s say in trending categories, you are spreading awareness on national or international issues that the world is talking about.
-Eg: San Francisco fire, safety measures for COVID-19, voting for upcoming elections in Nov 2020, etc.
+For example, San Francisco fire, safety measures for COVID-19, voting for upcoming elections in Nov 2020, etc.

 The final category: unique designs.
-In any business having a unique point to stand out of the crowd is important.
+For starting a successful business having a unique point to stand out of the crowd is important.
 Bring some of ‘you’ or ask your designers to dig deep and bring history to your clothes and sell them.
-This will help you to gain loyal customers and of course, increase your sales.
+This will help you to gain loyal customers and of course, increase sales of your online store.

-Taking an example of another startup idea: Jewelry.
+Taking an example of another eCommerce startup idea: Jewelry.

 There are various types of jewelry available like everyday wear, silver, gold, diamonds, etc. Here, the first thing you need to do is define your target audience.

-Another example: If you are planning to start your business in the current COVID situation, then having a section for face masks and hand gloves is a must.
+Another example: If you are planning to start an online store in the current COVID situation, then having a section for face masks and hand gloves is a must.
 We all know there is a global demand as well as a shortage of these two basic things.
 Thus, selling face masks and hand gloves can give your business a faster boost.

 In fact, here you can get a little creative and provide custom face masks and hand gloves.

 For vendor selection, you need to define a vendor management model.
 Are you going to opt for Just in inventory model or procurement model?